Video Product Marketing: A Practical Playbook

 - Sales enablement libraries: A place reps can quickly pull the right clip for the right objection.

 This is also where video teams need discipline.
-Don’t export one aspect ratio and call it done.
+Do not export one aspect ratio and call it done.
 Build variants.
 Change hooks.
 Rewrite captions.
 Test thumbnails.
 The same core message often needs different packaging across channels.

 Measure business movement, not just attention

-View count can tell you whether distribution happened.
-It can’t tell you whether the video did its job.
+View count tells you whether distribution happened.
+It cannot tell you whether the video did its job.
+Opens and plays matter, but treat them as early signals, not proof.

 - Conversion rate by page or campaign: Did the page perform better with the video in place?